lingui/js-lingui/website/docs/tutorials/react-patterns.md

 You don't need anything special to use [`Trans`](/docs/ref/macro.md#trans) inside your app (except of wrapping the root component in [`I18nProvider`](/docs/ref/react.md#i18nprovider)).

-## Choosing between Generated and Explicit ID
+## Choosing between generated and explicit ID

-The both approaches has they pros and cons.
-We recommend using generated ids as it scales and gives better developer experience.
+Both approaches have their pros and cons.
+We recommend using generated IDs as it scales and gives better developer experience.

 ### Using ID generated from message

 #### With [`Trans`](/docs/ref/macro.md#trans)

-In the examples above, the content of [`Trans`](/docs/ref/macro.md#trans) is transformed into message in MessageFormat syntax.
+In the example code above, the content of [`Trans`](/docs/ref/macro.md#trans) is transformed into message in MessageFormat syntax.
 By default, this message is used for generating ID.
 Considering the example above, catalog would be fulfilled by these entries:

 ```js
 const catalog = [